zq920320/codenvy/docs/README.md

 | `--force` | Performs a forced removal of the local image using `docker rmi` and then pulls it again (anew) from DockerHub.
 You can use this as a way to clean your local cache and ensure that all images are new. |
 | `--offline` | Loads Docker images from `offline/*.tar` folder during a pre-boot mode of the CLI.
 Used if you are performing an installation or start while disconnected from the Internet. |

+The initialization of a Codenvy installation requires the acceptance of our default Fair Source 3 license agreement, which allows for some access to the source code and [usage for up to three people](http://codenvy.com/legal).
+You can auto-accept the license agreement without prompting for a response for silent installation by passing the `--accept-license` command line option.

 ### `codenvy config`
 Generates a Codenvy instance configuration using the templates and environment variables stored in `/codenvy/config` and places the configuration in `/codenvy/instance`.
 Uses puppet to generate the configuration files for Codenvy, haproxy, swarm, socat, nginx, and postgres which are mounted when Codenvy services are started.
 This command is executed on every `start` or `restart`.